rajbirsingh6/delta-demo/README.md

 # delta-demo
-This is the demo for our git and github
+This is the demo for our git and github.